ThoNohT/PersonalInfo3/README.md

 - Build the server and client and run the server.
     - Other packages needed to build the server: rebar3
+    - Other packages needed to build the client: esbuild

 ```sh
 # Build the client.